NeoMutt 2023-05-17-33-gce4425

 ◆ mailcap_expand_command()

-int mailcap_expand_command ( struct Body a,
+int mailcap_expand_command ( struct Body b,

 const char * filename,